The Ultimate Family Travel Bucket List: 119 Adventures Around the World

 Whether it’s Route 66 with all its kitsch photo opportunities or circling the National Parks, the American Road Trip is a classic family adventure.
 Pack the cooler, get ready to sing songs, and eat motel breakfasts!

-We are heading out on an Epic 60+ day cross-country family road trip from Connecticut across to Los Angeles, and up to Santa Rosa, CA this summer.
-We’re planning to see friends, hike in National Parks, and explore big and small towns along the way.
+We took on an Epic 60+ day cross-country family road trip from Connecticut across to Los Angeles, and up to Santa Rosa, CA this summer.
+We saw friends, hiked in National Parks, and explored big and small towns along the way.

 I’d love to take my girls for a week at a dude ranch!
 Most of them assign you a horse for the week- you help to take care of it as well as ride it.
 There are campfires, s’mores and games for the kids, and relaxing time for the adults.

 Utah has some amazing National Parks including Bryce, Zion, Arches, and Canyonlands.
-On our road trip this summer we’ll be staying in Bryce Canyon, and visiting Arches and Canyonlands from a base in Moab.
+On our summer road trip, we stayed in Bryce Canyon, and hiked in Arches and Canyonlands from a base in Moab.